adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: August 20, 2024 (Tuesday)

+Hey hey, we're at Day 16, well kind of.
+I did some Java for the first time today.
+I reviewed for a bit early in the morning, but it wasn't enough because I pretty much had to rely on AI when doing our activity.
+I mean I can kinda understand most parts of it, but if I had to do everything from scratch, which I tried - I definitely would not succeed at that moment.
+We only had at best 2 hours to complete almost 10 exercises, so really that was my only choice.
+Don't worry though I still will avoid using AI on my separate studies.
+I just had to this time.

+Other than some Java review on our classes, the only code-related thing I did was try to add some design to the previous calorie counter project I did on freeCodeCamp.
+That is until I distracted myself by playing League of Legends.
+Lock in :3

 ### Day 15: August 19, 2024 (Monday)

 It's Day 15 and a Monday, I've only read some lessons again today.
 The first one where I had to install Node JS, and after that I've read a bit on arrays, again.
 If things go right tonight, and If I'm not sleepy I might review some Java for tomorrow.
 Still not used to the new schedule, but please try harder.
 Lock in.